-Turbo Moonshine Alcohol Yeast – How and What to Use
+Turbo Yeast For Alcohol Moonshine- How and What to Use

-Take a look at this list to get a general idea of the differences of the turbo yeasts, the best yeast for alcohol distilling and the best yeast for moonshine:
+Take a look at the below list to get a general idea of the differences and similarities of available distilling yeasts, the best yeast for alcohol distilling and the best yeast for moonshine:

 - 24-Hour Turbo Yeast will make 14% Alcohol by Volume in 1 day, and up to 20% in 5.
-This yeast has extra yeast nutrient to help fermentation process happen quickly.
+This yeast has extra yeast nutrients to help the fermentation process happen quickly.
 Excellent yeast for moonshine sugar wash.

 - Vodka Turbo Yeast has a low congener profile and a great sugar-to-ethanol conversion rate, making it the best yeast for vodka, high purity neutral spirits or moonshine alcohol.